alexanderism55/alexanderism55/README.md

 - 😶 Hello!
 My name is Alexander Abraham.
-- 🧍‍♂️ I am a twenty four years old.
+- 🧍‍♂️ I am twenty four years old.
 - 🌎 I came from Eritrea which is a scary place 🎃 looking for a better🌈 future.
 - 🛬I came to belgium about one month and two weeks ago.
 - 😁 I get exited by many things.
 Some of the things that interest me the most are the wonders of the cosmos🛸, technology🛰, contacat sports🥊, video games🎮, elon musk👨‍💻 and the human mind🧠.